AdobeDocs/dynamic-media-classic.en/help/using/customizing-media-portal-screen.md

 * **[!UICONTROL Logo]** - Select **[!UICONTROL Browse]**, and then choose a graphic in the Select Logo Image window.

-* **[!UICONTROL Application]** - Create a gradient color blend by making choices on the Background Gradient Colors menus.
+* **[!UICONTROL Application]** - Create a gradient color blend by making choices on the menus of the Background Gradient Colors.

 * **[!UICONTROL Tree]** - Choose a rollover color (the color that appears when you move the pointer over an item) and selection color (the color that appears when you select an item).